THUHoloLab/PtychoX/readme.md

 <br>

 ## Updates
-We provide python codes for PtychoX
+We provide python codes for PtychoX<br>
+Related works were submitted to Journal of physics: Photonics

 ## Requirements
 - CUDA 12.8